Courgette plant care: tips on watering, fertilising & diseases

 Courgettes are generally not susceptible to diseases.
 However, in unfavourable growing conditions and especially in wet summers, diseases can occur.

 Flower and fruit rot is a physiological disease caused by a calcium deficiency.
 This is when the young courgettes start to rot from the end.
 At first a sunken dark brown spot appears, which quickly spreads.
 With slightly acidic garden soils, calcium deficiency can often develop.
 If you have acidic soils, add some lime when planting to help prevent this.
 Calcium fertilisers can supply courgette plants with the nutrient in the short term, alleviating symptoms that have already occurred.
+In our article on blossom end rot in tomatoes you can read more about the symptoms and prevention of the disease, which also occurs on courgettes.

 Aphids (Aphidoidea) can multiply rapidly in early summer and form large colonies on courgettes.
 Aphids can be controlled with sprays or beneficial insects.